striblab/strib-icons/README.md

 ### Icons

 * Icons should be in SVG format.
 The canvas/artboard should be tight around the icon with a slight bit of padding (i.e. not flush to the canvas).
+* Do not set a fill color unless the color is very important, such as with the Star Tribune star logo.
+You may have to manually edit the fill out.
 * Put icons in `source/icons/`
   * The file name of the icon will become the class name of the icon in CSS, so be consistent and reasonable, use only lowercase and dashes, i.e. `category-name-modifier.svg`